 On a far small tent.”

-Sutherland’s five decades of paddling adventures stretched beyond Hawaii.
-In Paddling North: A Solo Adventure Along the Inside Passage, she shares her decision — at age 60 — to undertake a solo, summer-long voyage along Alaska’s Inside Passage in one of the inflatable boats she preferred.
+Sutherland’s paddling adventures spanned five decades and stretched far beyond Hawaii.
+In Paddling North: A Solo Adventure Along the Inside Passage, she shares her decision — at age 60 — to undertake a summer-long voyage on Alaska’s spectacular coastal waterway in one of the inflatable boats she preferred.
 (She made the journey at least 20 more times over the next 34 years.)

 “I didn’t need to get ‘away.’
 I needed to get ‘to,’” she writes.
 “To simplicity.
 I wanted to be lean and hard and sun-browned and kind.
 Instead I felt fat and soft and white and mean.
 Years of a desk job in bureaucracy can do that even if you like the job.”

-The epic free spirit, who died in 2015, believed that security came not from money, but from unlocking your own courage and building your own skills.
-Her wilderness sagas are about finding peace within — whether you’re headed for sunny or stormy weather or sleeping at a rustic campsite or in a cozy cabin.
+The epic free spirit, who died in 2015, believed that security came not from money but from building one’s own skills and unlocking one’s own courage.
+Her wilderness sagas are about finding peace within — whether a person is headed for sunny or stormy weather or sleeping at a rustic campsite or in a cozy cabin.

-The books are also warnings about the importance of leaving no trace and maintaining nature’s delicate balance:
+Sutherland’s memoirs also emphasize the importance of leaving no trace and maintaining nature’s delicate balance:

 “Wolf tracks were on the sand beach to the north of the cabin.
 She (all animals are she, in deference to the female of the species, unless proven otherwise) had been there since the dawn high tide.
 I wondered if she was hungry, if she had cubs, and if I could leave food for her.
 But if you make friends with a wild animal for your own pleasure and get her accustomed to man, then surely someone will shoot her for his pleasure.
 As a man in Wrangell later said, ‘They get too many of our deer.’
 Whose deer?”